 - Re-Engagement Email Series

 Drip emails do two things: increase engagement and boost conversion.
-There’s no better way for small businesses to stay engaged with their audiences than using drip emails for things like cart abandonment, trial renewals, booking abandonment, product recommendations, re-engagement, help in converting free audience to paid customers and cross-sell and up-sell.
+There’s no better way for small businesses to stay engaged with their audiences than using drip emails for things like cart abandonment, trial renewals, booking abandonment, product recommendations, re-engagement, help to convert free audience to paid customers, and cross-sell and up-sell.
 And the best part is you can automate the process.

-Identifying the goal before setting up a campaign, helps to better nurture leads and measure campaign success.
+Identifying the goal before setting up a campaign helps to nurture leads better and measure campaign success.

 The deeper your segmentation, the more personal your messages can be.
-This could include prospects who are new visitors to your website, customers who have purchased from you, subscribers of your newsletters and a lot more.
+This could include prospects who are new visitors to your website, customers who have purchased from you, subscribers of your newsletters, and more.

 - Create a segment of new prospects who subscribed to your blog page and hit a welcome email.

-- Create a segment of the audience who signed up for a service but never turned up, send a reminder email if they would want to reschedule an appointment with you.
+- Create a segment of the audience who signed up for a service but never turned up, and send a reminder email if they would want to reschedule an appointment with you.

-Sorte your subscribers or leads into groups based on where they are in your customer lifecycle.
-The better you understand who your audience is the more effectively you can tailor your messaging.
+Sort your subscribers or leads into groups based on where they are in your customer lifecycle.
+The better you understand who your audience is, the more effectively you can tailor your messaging.

 Of course, drip email campaigns can be automated, but there are things to monitor and take manual action on.
-Revamping a segment and strategizing your efforts, based on the audience engagement with initial emails, is critical in setting up further steps.
+Revamping a segment and strategizing your efforts based on audience engagement with initial emails is critical in setting up further steps.